- Faculty and research – what is the program's focus you are applying to? Does it align with your background and future career or research goals?

-- Practical experience opportunities – does the program you are considering offer real work experience through teaching, research, assistantships, rotations or internships?
+- Practical experience opportunities – does the program you are considering offer real work experience through teaching, research, assistantships, rotations, or internships?

 - Funding – in addition to filling out a FAFSA, apply for department-specific scholarships.
-Also ask about working as a Graduate Teaching Assistant, Grader, Research Assistant or other position that would help offset costs.
+Also, ask about working as a Graduate Teaching Assistant, Grader, Research Assistant, or other position that would help offset costs.

 Be sure to look into each program’s requirements and deadlines.
 For some programs, you will submit two applications: one more general application to the college or university and a second to the specific department or program to which you are applying.
 Some fields, such as Medical School or Occupational Therapy, use a national system where you apply once for all programs.
 Talk to the advisor at your current school, in addition to working with your contact at the school(s) to which you are applying, to ensure you have completed all the steps of the application process.
 Below are some tips on things that are commonly asked for as part of the application process:

 Also called Statements of Purpose, Statements of Academic Interest, Statements of Professional Goals, or some other title, this document is meant to give the admission committee a sense of who you are, why you are interested in the program, what your long-term goals are and how you are a fit for this particular program.
 If you are applying to multiple programs, you might be able to draft one generic personal statement to be slightly altered for each program you apply to.
-If you do, be sure to read admission requirements to ensure you are answering any specific questions a school is asking.
+Be sure to read admission requirements to ensure you are answering any specific questions a school is asking.